The number of gentlemen wearing grey suits is arguably more than any other color.

-However, if someone wears a t-shirt with a grey suit, white shoes might be acceptable.
+But if someone wears a T-shirt with a grey suit, white sneaker shoes might be acceptable.

 Remember that combining the dress shirt and white shoes is a bad choice for formal and semi-formal occasions and can destroy the whole suited look.

 Other Accessories You Can Wear with a Grey Suit

 Accessories provide a non-verbal way to showcase style.

 In addition, these reinforce the theme you’re delivering with your outfit.